-Size is a major determining factor when deciding what organization to adopt.
-A small to medium-sized business does not require a vast and highly detailed organizational structure.
+Size is a major determining factor when deciding which type of organization to adopt.
+A small to medium-sized business does not require a vast and highly-detailed organizational structure.
 On the other hand, larger companies require more intense frameworks to ensure that operations run smoothly.
-Such firms employ more staff; hence, require more managers.
+Such firms employ more staff; hence, they require more managers.
 For such companies, a matrix organization is the most suitable.

 2. Life Cycle

 A firm’s life cycle is another essential factor to consider when setting up a company’s organization.
 Business owners who are trying to grow and expand their operations should choose a structure that allows for flexibility and smooth expansion.

 3. Business Environment

 Another factor that comes into play when determining the type of organization is the external business environment.
 A dynamic business setting where the consumers’ needs change constantly requires a stable and sound organizational structure that can weather the storm.

 The Importance of Adopting Different Types of Organizations